ComfyUI Extension: ComfyUI-VibeVoice

 pip install -r requirements.txt

-3. Optional: Install SageAttention To enable the new sage attention mode, you must install the sageattention library in your ComfyUI Python environment.
-For Windows users, please refer to this AI-windows-whl for the required package.
+3. Optional: Install SageAttention To enable the sage attention mode, you must install the sageattention library.
+For Windows users, a pre-compiled wheel is available at AI-windows-whl.

 Note: This is only required if you intend to use the sage attention mode.